/* Style Definitions */

 Day 3 afternoon:

 • IT Woes and Remedies - Why IT projects fail and how to fix them.
-Discussions on best practices, complexity, politics, and bureaucracy.

-• The Executive's Guide to ITIL V3 - An overview of ITIL, learning from ITIL successes and failures, the need for ITIL champions.
+• The Executive's Guide to ITIL - An overview of ITIL, learning from

-For the last 20 years we've helped our clients stay current with IT, avoid pitfalls and improve their chances for success.
+For the last 30 years we've helped our clients stay current with IT, avoid pitfalls and improve their chances for success.
 Attend TAS and learn about the greening of IT, cloud computing, ITIL, software-as-a service, IT security, total cost of ownership, virtualization, vendor strategies, SOA, the keys to making architecture-based design work, and how to modernize applications.
 Learn how to integrate, and invigorate business with IT.
 If you want to broaden your technical fluency, if you prefer straight answers, and if you don't mind having very frank discussions about vendors and technology, you'll like our seminars.
 Each day is a stand-alone seminar so you can attend all or part of the sessions as your needs dictate.

-Mr. Bill Carico, ACTS Corp.
+Bill Carico, ACTS Corp.
 President and Sr. Consultant

 Bill presents topics throughout the seminar, bringing his unique insights to help explain and demystify the technical and business challenges facing IT professionals.
 In addition, the series is complemented by numerous guest speakers.